DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Accelerated Asynchronous Algorithm

+A standard quantity \cite{scaman17a}, which is used to control the number of synchronous gossips steps, is the spectral gap, given by:

+We also introduce the value $\kappa$, the ratio of communication frequency between the fastest and slowest edges:

+This ratio is typically bounded, for instance, in the case of a graph with constant edge weights or for $\lambda_{ij}=\frac 1{d_i}$ with $d_i$ the degree of the $i$-th node in a bounded degree graph or a regular graph.

-We remind the following Lemma, which will be useful to control $\chi_1(t),\chi_2(t)$ and to compare our bounds with the bounds that make use of the spectral gap of a graph: \begin{lemma}[Bound on the connectivity constants] The spectrum of $\Lambda(t)$ is non-negative.
-Furthermore, we have $\chi_1(t)=+\infty$ iff $\bar{\mathcal{E}}(t)$ is not a connected graph.
-Also, if the graph is connected, then:
+We prove the following Lemma (proved in Appendix \ref{proof-chi-lemma}), which is useful to control $\chi_1,\chi_2$ and compare our bounds with works that rely on the spectral gap of a graph: \begin{lemma}[Effective resistance] The spectrum of $\Lambda$ is non-negative.
+Also, we have $\chi_1=+\infty$ iff $\bar{\mathcal{E}}$ is not a connected graph.
+If the graph is connected, then: